Find Trade Colleges

 The states with the most job growth for Electrical Power-Line Installer or Repairer are Nevada, South Carolina, and Colorado.
 Watch out if you plan on working in Maine, Montana, or Ohio.
 These states have the worst job growth for this type of profession.

-Electrical Power-Line Installer or Repairer Salary
+Electrical Power-Line Installer or Repairer Average Salary

-The typical yearly salary for Electrical Power-Line Installers and Repairers is somewhere between $38,200 and $101,560.
+The salary for Electrical Power-Line Installers and Repairers ranges between about $38,200 and $101,560 a year.

 undefined